MuKnIO/avoum-cardano-feasibility-study/study.md

 -- | The state of a cell that represents an account.
 The @acId@ field is -- understood by rebasing miners and used for indexing purposes.
-The @acState@ -- field is available for use by the contract itself. data AvoumCell a = AvoumCell
+The @acState@ -- field is treated as opaque by the miner, and available for use by the -- contract itself. data AvoumCell a = AvoumCell
   { acId :: AvoumId
   , acState :: a